-We have audited the financial statements of Hang Seng RMB Gold ETF ("the Fund") set out on Pages 11 to 31, which comprise the statement of assets and liabilities as at 31 December 2023, the statement of comprehensive income, the statement of changes in equity and the cash flow statement for the year then ended and notes to the financial statements, including a summary of material accounting policy information.
+We have audited the financial statements of Hang Seng RMB Gold ETF ("the Fund") set out on pages 11 to 31, which comprise the statement of assets and liabilities as at 31 December 2024, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended and notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, the financial statements give a true and fair view of the financial position of the Fund as at 31 December 2023 and of its financial transactions and cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").
+In our opinion, the financial statements give a true and fair view of the financial position of the Fund as at 31 December 2024 and of its financial transactions and cash flows for the year then ended in accordance with Hong Kong Financial Reporting Standards ("HKFRSs") issued by the Hong Kong Institute of Certified Public Accountants ("HKICPA").